Antigua.news: History

 On March 3, 2024, Antigua.news published an article titled "Credit Suisse AT1: FINMA asks court not to show files to plaintiffs", which presented previously unpublished documents indicating that FINMA sought to prevent plaintiffs' access to certain files through legal actions described as delaying tactics.
 The article was subsequently referenced by Financial Times, El Pais, Corriere del Ticino, Finews, and Tages-Anzeiger.

 On September 5, 2024, Antigua.news published an article titled "AT1 case: Credit Suisse relationship managers lied to clients, too", suggesting that, shortly before the financial institution's collapse, a coordinated communication strategy was implemented to reassure clients and investors, aiming to limit capital outflows and stabilize the value of Credit Suisse Group's bonds and shares.
 The report alleged that actions by management and relationship managers influenced market perceptions, potentially inflating bond values and causing financial harm to investors.
 The story was subsequently covered by Finews, Corriere del Ticino, Inside Paradeplatz, and Economia Digital.

 Antigua.news is now recognized by the international press as a primary source for comprehending the Credit Suisse AT1s case.
-According to Finews:When it comes to the latest upheavals in the financial world's executive floors, the «Financial Times» is usually well-informed early on.
-It's also a common tactic at the local banking hub to prepare the markets for profound news through the British newspaper.
-Yet, in the heated legal battle concerning Credit Suisse's (CS) mandatory convertible bonds (AT1-Bonds), where nearly 16 billion Swiss francs are at stake for the parties involved, the British paper was repeatedly outpaced by the obscure «Antigua News»: Time and again, the news portal on the Caribbean island, unknown outside of it, reported faster and, above all, was exceptionally well-informed about the negotiations.
+According to Finews, the media repeatedly reported developments in the Credit Suisse AT1 case ahead of larger media outlets and was regarded as unusually well-informed about the negotiations.